Radiation therapy

 External beam radiation therapy

 The most common type of radiation therapy used for cancer treatment, external beam therapy is usually performed during outpatient visits at a hospital or treatment center.
-You can get external radiation therapy over many weeks.
 During this treatment, a machine aims high-energy rays from outside your body into the tumor.
+External radiation therapy my span the course of many weeks.

-This internal radiotherapy involves the insertion of thin tubes into your prostate gland.
-Once inside, a source of radiation is passed through the tubes into your prostate to destroy cancer cells.
+This internal radiotherapy is often used to treat gynecological, head and neck, prostate and skin cancer.
+The procedure involves the insertion of thin tubes into or near the tumor.
+Once inside, a source of radiation is passed through the tubes to destroy cancer cells.
 We remove the source of radiation after treatment.

 This form of external radiation treatment allows your radiation oncologist to adjust your position or the radiation as needed.
 By doing so, we ensure the beams are focused on your tumor and that exposure to your healthy tissue is limited.